 If you want to go even one step further, check out “The Power of When,” by Michael Breus, PhD.

-I’m only halfway through the book, but it’s fascinating.
 The book explains the concept of a “master biological clock” everyone has in their brains.
 You take a quiz and are categorized into specific chronotypes, or animals (dolphin, bear, lion, wolf).
 Based on your results, Breus gives specific recommendations on when to get something done, including when you should exercise, get your best work done, and even talk to your kids.

 I took the quiz and I am a bear (50 percent of the population), but after starting the book, I’m convinced I’m a hybrid of a lion and bear because lions are early risers.